calamuslabs/calamus-sdk/README.md

  *  cancelPrivilege (number): who can cancel this stream, 0: "Only Recipient",1: "Only Sender",2: "Both",3: "Neither",
  *  chain (string): chain's name,
  *  contractTitle (string): title of contract
- *  emailAddress (string): email will get notify in contract
+ *  emailAddress (string): email address of recipient
- *  initialRelease (string): number of initial token will get when withdraw
+ *  initialRelease (string): number of initial token recipient will get when withdraw
  *  isVesting (boolean): false
  *  originStatus (number): original status of stream, 1: "Not Started", 2: "Cancelled", 3: "Completed", 4: "Processing"
  *  status (number): current status of stream, 1: "Not Started", 2: "Cancelled", 3: "Completed", 4: "Processing"